MechLizard/TelegramStickerPrinter/README.md

 # Example
 ![img_2.png](readme_images/chat_img.png) ![img_3.png](readme_images/printer_img.png)

+# Features
+- Random print command.
+User command to print a random sticker sent to the printer sent by any user.
+(With an opt-out feature if the user doesn't want their stickers being saved.)
+- Random events to print from a select sticker pack
+- Custom responses based on the emoji associated with the printed sticker.

 # Slap printing
 If an MPU6050, MPU6500, or MPU9250 accelerometer is connected to a Raspberry Pi running this code,